Baltic Sustainability Awards

 7.1.1.
 For five thematic categories: With in-depth knowledge and experience in CSR practices and sustainability strategy, Start-ups and innovations, environmental specialist, and social or entrepreneurial projects staff members from Baltic and European sustainability, environment, and business organizations.

 7.1.2.
-Sustainability Ambassador category: With in-depth knowledge and experience in sustainability topics and expertise in large-scale initiatives promoting public awareness of the importance of sustainability and innovation.
+For the Sustainability Ambassador category: With in-depth knowledge and experience in sustainability topics and expertise in large-scale initiatives promoting public awareness of the importance of sustainability and innovation.

 7.3.
 Finalist selection